bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 + All public facing AGO web maps, applications and AGO-hosted layers **require** an associated metadata record in the BC Data Catalogue (BCDC).
 	+ The exception to this is when the AGO content is not **stand-alone** and is a component of a public-facing main app or map (e.g., an AGO public map that is contained within a AGO public application).
-	+ In this case only the application is required to have an associated metadata record, although it may be of value to add a Resource to this metadata record containing a link directly to the map.
+	+ In this case only the application is required to have an associated metadata record.

 + A published metadata is required before an AGO app, map, or layer can be published.
 	+ It is recommended that this process be started as early as possible so that metadata creation does not become a limiting factor to AGO app/map publishing.